blockchainsllc/in3-docs/docs/api-c.md

 void in3_nodelist_clear(in3_chain_t *chain);
 ```

-removes all nodes and their weights from the nodelist
+Removes all nodes and their weights from the NodeList.

 arguments:
 ```eval_rst